 - business, finance and marketing skills.

+Competition for work experience is strong so it's important to be proactive when looking for opportunities.
 Many courses provide students with the opportunity to showcase their work.
 However, as few graduates are offered work from their degree shows, it's vital to network and take advantage of any opportunities.
-Make as many contacts as possible during your studies and work experience, as they may be able to help get your career started.
+Make as many contacts as possible during your studies and work experience, as they may be able to help you get your career started.

 Interior and spatial designers usually work for architects or design consultancies (interior or multidisciplinary) in private practice, or for commercial organisations with in-house design departments.

-- commercial and construction companies;
+- commercial and construction companies

-- companies in the hotel and leisure industries;
+- companies in the hotel and leisure industries

-- local government bodies;
+- local government bodies

 - theatre, TV and film companies.